seaflow-uw/seaflow-web/content/_index.md

       slides:

       - title:
-        content: 'We study how marine phytoplankton communities respond to environmental change and regulate Earth's carbon cycle.'
+        content: 'We study how marine phytoplankton communities respond to environmental change and regulate the global carbon cycle.'
         align: left
         background:
           image: